One Code: Your Unique Methodology for Creating Transformation

 Let me be real with you about my life.

-I’m born in 1980 years old with ADHD and three young kids.
+I was born in 1980.
+I have ADHD and three young kids.
 There is no morning routine.
 There is no perfect workspace.
 There is no uninterrupted time for deep work.

 My kids interrupt me constantly.
 My brain gets distracted by everything.
 My energy levels are completely unpredictable.
 My schedule changes daily based on kid emergencies, school events, and whatever chaos the day brings.